joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 """
     return np.array(list(prob_dict.keys())), np.array(list(prob_dict.values()))

-Create a matrix of the product of the probabilities of seperate dice rolls.
-This will compute the probability of all combinations of their sums. def create_matrix(prob1, prob2):
+def create_matrix(prob1, prob2):
 """
 Create a matrix of the product of the probabilities of seperate dice rolls.